timjogorman/RicherEventDescription/guidelines.md

 **General Rules for Complex Predicates**

 - If you encounter an idiom, simply mark the head verb in the idiom, and assume that the meaning of the phrase is carried by that verb.
 So "The chickens have **[come]** home to roost for Bush" simply has a [come], which stands for your interpretation of the coming-home-to-roost event.
+(Do not mark ENTITYs in idioms unless they will later participate in a relation with something else in the document.
+Typically this will be a BRIDGING relation.
+For example, in "By hiring Mary, we'll kill two birds with one stone," you'd mark **kill** as the EVENT, and you'd also mark **stone** as an ENTITY that will later have a BRIDGING relation with **hiring**.
+See the **BRIDGING** section for more on this relation.)
 - Markers of epistemic status, like "seems to" or "appears to", are not events.
 When in doubt, you should follow the nearest case in the [Reporting vs Hedging distinctions](#Distinguishing Reporting events from Hedges) in the appendix.